Multistate Anti-Terrorism Information Exchange: History

 The ACLU's requests sought to find out the information sources that Matrix was drawing upon, who had access to the database and how it is being used.
 As well as the funding and operations described here, the ACLU's requests revealed that Matrix would perform an almost identical function to the banned TIA.
 Matrix would bind together government and commercial databases to allow federal and state law enforcement entities to conduct detailed searches on individuals.

 Public revelation of the projects funding caused an uproar in the media and states began withdrawing their support.
 The Matrix program was finally shut down in June 2005 after federal funding was cut in the wake of public concerns over privacy and state surveillance.

 Seisint retained the technology used to operate Matrix.
-Both Seisint and its Matrix technology are now owned by Lexis Nexis.
+Both Seisint and its Matrix technology are now owned by LexisNexis.